olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 in with the `pwd` command. `pwd` will give you your 'present working directory'.

 ```
-[subil@login1.summit ~]$ pwd
+[username@login1.frontier ~]$ pwd
-/ccs/home/subil
+/ccs/home/username
 ```

-This tells you that you are in the `/ccs/home/<user>` directory where you should replace `<user>` with your username.
+This tells you that you are in the `/ccs/home/<username>` directory where you should replace `<username>` with your username.
 This directory is where you will land by default when you first log in on the terminal.
-The string with forward slashes like e.g. `/ccs/home/subil` is a called a _path_.
+The string with forward slashes like e.g. `/ccs/home/username` is a called a _path_.
 If you are not already in this directory, you can use the `cd` command to navigate here as we will see next.